On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Detailed Design

-To reduce the memory footprint of model weights and overlap the I/O latency of weight loading, we introduce a dual-layer sliding window technique.
+To reduce the memory footprint of model weights and overlap the I/O latency of weight loading, we introduce the overlapped layer streaming technique.
 This technique maintains at most two layers' weights in memory --- the current layer in computing and the next layer in prefetching --- and overlaps weight prefetching with computation to hide the I/O latency.

 The core technique are depicted in~\autoref{fig:design-pipeline-offloading}.
 While forwarding the layer $i$, we concurrently prefetch the weights for layer $i+1$ from disk into a dedicated memory buffer.
-Thanks to the key idea of monolithic batching, upon the completion of layer $i$'s computation, the layer $i+1$ has already been loaded into memory and ready to forwarding.
+Thanks to the key idea of monolithic forwarding, upon the completion of layer $i$'s computation, the layer $i+1$ has already been loaded into memory and ready for forwarding.
 At this time, the weights of layer $i$ are obsolete and immediately released from its memory buffer.
 This vacated buffer is then recycled for the prefetching of layer $i+2$.
-Now, the sliding window advances: we compute layer $i+1$ while prefetching layer $i+2$.
-Throughout, only two pre-allocated memory buffers are needed to hold weights in a sliding-window manner, significantly reducing the memory footprint.
+Now, we stream the model weights: we compute layer $i+1$ while prefetching layer $i+2$.
+Throughout, only two pre-allocated memory buffers are needed to hold weights in streaming manner, significantly reducing the memory footprint.
 Therefore, we perfectly overlap the computation of the current layer with the I/O of the next layer and hence incur no latency penalty.

-In summary, the dual-layer sliding window minimizes the memory footprint of model weights with no latency penalty.
+In summary, the overlapped layer streaming minimizes the memory footprint of model weights with no latency penalty.